-1

-Conformance Statement: LRI-GU Profile

-LRI-PV1-1: PV1.38 (Diet Type) SHALL be valued using the CWE – Coded with Exceptions – All Fields Except OBX-5 datatype definition and constraints.

-Conformance Statement: LRI-GU Profile

-LRI-PV1-2: PV1.5 (Preadmit Number), PV1.
-19 (Visit Number), and PV1.50 (Alternate Visit ID) SHALL be valued using the CX – GU – Extended Composite ID with Check Digit datatype definition and constraints.

-Conformance Statement: LRI-NG Profile

-LRI-PV1-3: PV1.5 (Preadmit Number), PV1.
-19 (Visit Number), and PV1.50 (Alternate Visit ID) SHALL be valued using the CX – NG – Extended Composite ID with Check Digit datatype definition and constraints.

-PV2 – Patient Visit – Additional Information Segment insert ref to base
+PV2 – Patient Visit

-The PV2 segment is an optional segment that is a continuation of information contained in the PV1 segment.
+The PV2 segment is an optional segment that is a continuation of information contained in the PV1 segment; refer to the base standard.

 ORC – Common Order Segment

 The Common Order Segment (ORC) identifies basic information about the order for testing of the specimen.
 This segment includes identifiers for the order, who placed the order, when it was placed, what action to take regarding the order, etc.